Cookie consent

 How to Write an ATS-Friendly CV (Without Keyword Stuffing)

-A practical guide to ATS-friendly CV formatting: standard section headings, clean layouts, and keyword matching without stuffing.
+A practical guide to ATS-friendly CV formatting: standard section headings, clean layouts, ATS-tested fonts and templates, and keyword matching without stuffing.

 Why structure matters